Arunr29/react-app/react-notes/React-Fundamentals.md

 Why React is used instead of JAVASCRIPT?
 =>It's used for building interactive user interfaces and web applications quickly and efficiently with significantly less code than you would with vanilla JavaScript.

+How to create React application?
+=>npx create-react-app your-app-name
+=>npm install
+=>npm start to run the application
+=>The application will run in localhost:3000

 # Basics and Fundamentals of react
 ==================================
 React is all about "Components".